rafo/aerc-vim/README.md

 ## Introduction

-Welcome to our repository where we enhance the Aerc email client experience with intuitive Vim-like keybindings!
+Welcome to my little repository where I try to enhance the Aerc email client experience with intuitive Vim-like keybindings!
 Aerc is an exceptional terminal-based email client known for its efficiency and simplicity.
 However, we noticed a missed opportunity in its default setup – the lack of Vim-standard keybindings, which are beloved by many for their speed and convenience.

 ## About This Repository